HBoots/dev_notes/README.md

 A lean, minimally styled static NodeJS driven site of notes, references and links of useful information to Web Developers.
 Specifically myself.

-It is a way to always have my notes handy and in one place.
+It is a way to always have some personalized reference material handy and in one place.

 #### [Dev Notes](https://developer-notes.herokuapp.com/)